ashutoshraina/ashutoshraina.github.io/Snow/_posts/2013-04-14-Console2-CommandLine-Awesomeness.md

 ---

 1. What is this ?
 Ever felt that the command prompt fall a little short of your expectations ?
-You want it to feel like the power toll and not just a tool.
+You want it to feel like the power toy and not just a tool.

 2. Where do I get it ?
 You can download it from here [Console2](http://sourceforge.net/projects/console/ "Console2")